gaganmanku96/Finding-missing-person-using-AI/README.md

 - The app is compatible with Python 3.12+ and the latest Streamlit.

 ### Features
-- User authentication (with hashed passwords, Streamlit Authenticator)
-- Register new missing person cases (with image upload and face mesh extraction)
+- Register new missing person cases (with image upload and face mesh extraction via MediaPipe)
 - Public/mobile submission of potential matches
 - Case matching using face mesh features
 - Admin/user dashboard for case management
+- Data stored in SQLite for easy setup and portability

+> **Note:** User authentication is planned but not currently implemented.
+The project is ready for extension with Streamlit Authenticator or a custom solution.

 ## How to Run